 Note: You may want to check out our tips at the bottom of the page before starting.

-Cut a small hole on both sides of the cardboard cylinder.
-Cut roughly 2 feet of the 22-gauge floral wire.
+Next, cut 2 feet of the 22-gauge floral wire.
 Fold in half for extra support.
-Thread the wire through the holes.
+Loop the wire around your glass object, or through your cardboard cylinder- again, tape in place if needed.
 These will act as the ghost’s “arms” while we drape the cheesecloth, so bend however you please.

-Cut the Trimaco SuperTuff Cheesecloth into strands, long enough to drape on both sides of the mold (for paper-towel sized-molds this is roughly 2 feet).
+Cut the Trimaco SuperTuff Cheesecloth into strands, long enough drape on both sides of the mold (for paper-towel sized-molds this is roughly 2 feet)

-Pour the Liquid Starch into a Trimaco bucket and dip the cut Cheesecloth pieces into the Liquid Starch.
-Let excess Liquid Starch drip.
+Pour the Liquid Starch into a Trimaco bucket ,and dip the cut Trimaco SuperTuff Cheesecloth into the Liquid Starch.
+Let excess Liquid Starch dip.

 Simply drape over the mold in all directions until completely covered.
-If mold begins to fall, use supports to hold the base in place.
+If mold begins to fall, use materials to hold the base in place.

 Let the cheesecloth dry overnight.
-Once dry, remove the ghost off the mold.
+Once dry, remove the cheesecloth ghost off the mold.

 Create eyes and/or mouth for your ghost’s face with the black felt.
+You may want to create a stencil if you are going to make several ghosts.
 When dry, glue the pieces to create your ghost’s face.

-Display your ghost, give him a name, and repeat to make him/her some friends!
+Display your cheesecloth ghosts, give him a name, and repeat to make him/her some friends!